OkaeriPoland/okaeri-placeholders/README.md

 // context can be reused (use #create() and #apply(message))
 // or created on demand (use #of(message) and #apply())
 // second version can't be reused but is faster in on-demand scenario
-// especially when resulting message does not use any of the placeholders PlaceholderContext context = PlaceholderContext.of(message)
+// especially when resulting message is using only part of the placeholders PlaceholderContext context = PlaceholderContext.of(message)
     .with("who", "Mundo") // in real life scenario these would be your variables .with("when", "hoy")